How to Park & Pay

 - New Year's Eve, December 31

 Most residential/neighborhood streets adjacent to downtown are either Residential Parking Zones (RPZ) or Resident Permit-only Parking (R-POP) zones.
 In RPZs, parking is open to all, but strictly limited to two hours.
 In R-POP zones, parking is available to residents only.
 With locations in all quadrants of the city, public lot parking is highly recommended, as it provides the greatest ease and flexibility for downtown visitors.
-In most cases, you’ll walk no further than 2-3 blocks, or about 500 feet—no more than you’d walk from the back of a mall or big-box store parking lot.
+In most cases, you’ll walk no further than 2-3 blocks, or about 500 feet—no more than you’d walk from the back of a mall or big-box store parking lot

-Ferndale loves the energy-saving capabilities of electric cars—and now have the parking spaces to prove it.
+Ferndale loves the energy-saving capabilities of electric cars—and now has the parking spaces to prove it.
 There are two electric vehicle charging stations located in downtown parking lots; you can visit the Power Dashboard to see locations and real-time availability.
 Non-electric vehicle parking in these spaces is prohibited and subject to a citation and fine.